directus/directus/docs/reference/environment-variables.md

 - **Memcache**
   - **`CACHE_MEMCACHE`** — Location of your memcache instance

+### `CACHE_AUTO_PURGE`

+Controls whether or not the cache will be auto-purged on create/update/delete actions within the system.
+Enabling this feature means that the API will remain real-time, while caching subsequent read calls when no changes have happened.
+**Note**: enabling auto-purge will remove the `Cache-Control` header, as the cache can be invalidated at any point.

 ### `ASSETS_CACHE_CONTROL`

 The value for the `Cache-Control` header for the static assets in the /assets endpoint.
 Defaults to